trovit/reffects/README.md

 This repository contains all the existing components of the reffects framework:

-- [Reffects](/packages/reffects/README.md), the core library for developing applications in a functional style with events, effects and coeffects.
+- [Reffects](/packages/reffects/README.md), the core framework for developing applications in a functional style using events, effects and coeffects.
 - [Reffects store](/packages/reffects-store/README.md), an implementation of a store to use `reffects` inside a React application.
 - [Batteries](/packages/batteries/README.md), some common effects/coeffects that can be useful for starting your application.